specklesystems/speckle-docs/user/powerbi.md

 #### Logging in using your Speckle account

-As of version `0.0.15`, user's of our public server <https://speckle.xyz> can now also login directly using their Speckle account.
+As of version `^0.0.17`, you can now login with **any account of any Speckle server** using your own speckle account.

-To do so, you must select the `Speckle.XYZ` option in the credentials pop-up:
+To do so, you must select the `Speckle Login` option in the credentials pop-up:

 ![Selecting Speckle.XYZ in the credentials pop-up]()